Free Trial Conversion Rate Calculator for SaaS

 - Shrink TTV.
 Every day cut from Time-to-Value lifts activation via the elasticity curve.
 Use sample data, pre-built templates, and one-click integrations.
 Target sub-24h.

 - Add an in-app activation checklist.
-Userpilot, Appcues, Chameleon typically lift activation by 20–30pp.
+Published vendor case studies from Userpilot, Appcues, and Chameleon typically report 15–30pp activation lifts.
 Checklist items should map directly to the aha event, not to arbitrary feature exploration.

 - Pricing anchor during trial.
 Show the paid plan benefit (savings, advanced feature) contextually during trial.
 Users converting are often the ones who saw the anchor at the right moment.